MatteoLarrode/MatteoLarrode/README.md

   <br>

   I study Politics, Economics and Philosophy at University College London (UCL) with a specialization in Social Data Science.
 I am passionate about research and absolutely adore the mix of quantitative methods and humaninities subjects that my degree has to offer.
+I had the opportunity to work with natural language processing, spatial analysis, regression and even time-series analysis.

   <br>